-We are in the rainy season and about to enter the snow season–which means, don’t forget your umbrella and keep an eye on your roof!
+We are about to enter the rainy season here in Los Angeles County–which means, don’t forget your umbrella and keep an eye on your roof!
 If your roof is brand new, then you most likely don’t need to worry about roof leaks.
 But if your roof has lived up to its lifespan and is entering its next decade, then you better be prepared for roof leaks.

-One way of combatting leaks is the old and gold bucket-under-the-leak technique, but it’s just a temporary solution.
+One way of combatting leaks in Los Angeles is the old and gold bucket-under-the-leak technique, but it’s just a temporary solution.
 To completely eliminate the leaks, you first need to understand and determine the cause, the source.
-So, if you want to leave roof leak free this and upcoming other falls and winters then keep reading to find out 5 most common sources of roof leaks.
+So, if you want a leak-free roof for years to come, then keep reading to find out the 5 most common sources of roof leaks.

-If you have an old roof then you first need to check your shingles.
-Throughout the time the shingles can become weary and get dislocated.
-If the shingles are not properly covering your roof then the water can easily enter your house and result in leaks.
+If you have an old roof in the Los Angeles area, then you first need to check your shingles.
+Throughout time, asphalt shingles can become weary and get dislocated.
+If the shingles are lifting and not properly covering your roof, then water can easily pass through the wood underneath and result in leaks in your ceiling.

-When we speak of shingles, it’s also important to look at the flashing.
-Flashing are the pieces of metal under the shingles and on the joint of your roof.
-Flashing creates the water-resistant layer and if it’s old and damaged then guess what?
-It loses its water resistance and allows the water to reach your house.
+Besides old roofing material causing leaks, another point of concern on a roof can be the roof flashing.
+Flashing are the pieces of metal at the joint of your roof.
+Flashing creates a water-resistant layer, but if it’s old and damaged, it loses its water resistance and allows water to enter your house.

-Some homeowners absolutely love having a skylight.
-It adds a special detail to the house and also light and warmth in sunny days.
-But during rainy and snowy days, your skylight can turn into a primary source of leaks.
-The good news is that if your skylight is the reason of leaks then you can spot it really quickly and check it for cracks or installment problems.
+Some homeowners absolutely love having skylights.
+Skylights add a special detail to the house.
+But during rainy and snowy days, your skylight can turn into a primary source of leaks, if it wasn’t installed properly.
+The good news is that if your skylight is the cause of the leak, then you can spot it really quickly and fix just that area without needing a full reroof.

 The chimney is basically a big hole on your roof and a perfect place for water to pool.
 If that water stays there for too long, then it can seep into your house.
 If you see leaks on your ceiling or walls, then keep in mind that chimneys can cause it too, so check them as well.

 Now that you know where to look, your task becomes easier.
 You don’t have to inspect the whole roof to find the leak spot, look at the common places first.
-And if you need the leak fixed or repaired, give Roof Repair Specialist a call today!
+And if you need a licensed roofing contractor in Los Angeles to fix a leak issue, then give Roof Repair Specialist a call today!